|Rating||Where to buy|

 It is worth mentioning here that the Awei 885BL may not output the best sound quality for smartphones by a different manufacturer.
 For instance, we found that it performs the best with iPhones and Samsung smartphones, but not as well with the Huawei smartphones.
-For other brands of smartphone, Awei 885BL seems to lack in bass.
+For other brands of smartphone, Awei 885BL seems to lack in the bass.

-Also, the battery life largely depends on the Bluetooth version.
+Also, battery life largely depends on the Bluetooth version.
 The battery backup lasts longer for smartphones with Bluetooth version 4.1 or higher.
 If your smartphone utilizes an older Bluetooth version, then it might drain the battery more quickly.

 Awei 885BL is one of the best Bluetooth sports headsets

-I wore it and went for jogging.
-I had a cell phone armband to hold my phone (I don’t carry my phone in pocket while jogging or exercising because it often causes intermittent sound drops).
+I wore it and went jogging.
+I had a cell phone armband to hold my phone (I don’t carry my phone in the pocket while jogging or exercising because it often causes intermittent sound drops).
 For testing purposes, I took it to jog 7 days in a row.
 The sound didn’t drop when I was jogging, not even for once during those 7 days.
 I jog for 30 minutes a day if you are wondering.
 Then I do some heavy exercise for 10 minutes.
-During the heavy exercise session, when I moved my arms and legs rapidly, sound dropped intermittently a couple of times on the first and second day.
+During the heavy exercise session, when I moved my arms and legs rapidly, the sound dropped intermittently a couple of times on the first and second day.
 But from the third day to the last day, I experienced no sound drop at all.